hiimjasmine00/Creative-Mode/README.md

 # Creative Mode

-Gives the Build Tab a Minecraft Creative Mode like interface.
+Scrollable Object View and Object Searching by name!
+Object Tooltips!
-Revamps the Editor Tabs (Optional).
+Revamps the Editor Tabs (Optional)!

 **It is recommended to use BetterEdit with this mod for the best experience, especially if you set the UI scale to be under 1.0 while using it.**